 Office Mix requires an internet connection to share your presentation.
 However, your audience will be able to review your slides well after you’ve concluded the presentation.

-Because Mix seamlessly crosses the boundaries between the Microsoft Office programs, you can effectively gather audience data and feedback for a more in-depth analysis.
+Mix seamlessly crosses the boundaries between the Microsoft Office programs.
+You can effectively gather audience data and feedback for a more in-depth analysis.

 Upload to Online Platforms

 This third option offers the least audience interactivity.
 But it may be the easiest to execute.

 If the previous options are unavailable, you can upload and design your presentation on deck hosting platforms such as SlideShare.